 Pop Up And Redirect Traffic - Simple Explanation

 Do you want to outrun competitors on the market?
-Don’t know what tools to use to get efficient results that your clients ask you for?
-In this article, we will look at such aspects of your work in digital-marketing as popup traffic and redirect.
+Don't know what tools to use to get efficient results that your clients ask you for?
+This article will look at such aspects of your work in digital marketing as popup traffic and redirect.

 Pop up and redirect: what are they?

-Let’s stop on some terminology first.
-Some of you may already know it, but for others, it may be a new information to consider.
+Let's stop at some terminology first.
+Some of you may already know it, but it may be new information to consider for others.

-Pop up traffic can be illustrated with such example.
+Pop up traffic can be illustrated with such an example.
 Remember when you were browsing the Web, visiting some websites, clicking links on the site that brought you to the landing page?
-Well that’s what pop up traffic is.
+Well, that's what pop up traffic is.

 Similarly, when you visit a site and then are taken to the landing – it is called redirect.

-Both options can be the savior of your company or a complete failure.
-What you have to do at this point of your work is to carry a research and predict, whether they are going to work for your current project.
+Both options can be the saviour of your company or a complete failure.
+At this point of your work, you have to research and predict whether they are going to work for your current project.
 What draws attention to these methods is their price.
-To work with these types of traffic is kind of cheap, but not always it will bring you to result.
+Working with these types of traffic is inexpensive, but not always it will bring you to result.
 More often the quality of traffic is not very high.

 Common verticals for mentioned traffics

 The first thing is that everything has to work perfectly on your landing.
-If you want your landing to load information quickly, choose the best hardware.
+Choose the best hardware if you want your landing to load the information quickly.
 The main points you have to consider when choosing are the following: